MozillaSecurity/prefpicker/README.md

 ------------------

 When adding a pref to a template it is encouraged to add a comment that provides justification and points to a bug in Bugzilla for additional context.
 If a pref does not already exist and is only used with non-default variants a 'null' entry must be added for the default variant.

-When removing a pref it maybe most effective to use a 'null' entry.
-This will provide an opportunity to annotate the pref and also prevent it from being added to the generated prefs.js file.